UPDATED FEBRUARY 13, 2022, minor update DECEMBER 29, 2023

 ![]() |

-The grenade, known as Zi Mu Ping (子母瓶 lit.
-'Mother and child bottle'), consists of two primary components: a cast iron casing filled with explosive gunpowder and wrapped in thick paper (also to reduce windage), as well as a wooden rod with a spiral groove carved into it plus a slow match wrapped around the rod following the groove.
-The grooved wooden rod allows a much longer fuse to be used compared to common black powder grenade, as well as giving some measure of control over the time delay before detonation (i.e. increasing the amount of loops of the spiral groove allows a longer match to be used, thus delaying the detonation).
-To prevent the slow-burning match from setting off the grenade prematurely, the wooden rod is also wrapped in thick paper.
+Zi Mu Chong's grenade, known as Zi Mu Ping (子母瓶 lit.
+'Mother and child bottle'), consisted of two primary components: a cast iron canister filled with explosive gunpowder and wrapped in thick paper to reduce windage, as well as a wooden fuse identical to that of Du Huo Fei Pao (毒火飛砲), which was a burning fuse winded along the threads of a screw-threaded wooden rod.
+The threads on the wooden rod allowed a much longer fuse to be packed into a relatively small space, as well as giving some measure of control over time delay before detonation.
+To prevent the burning fuse from setting off the grenade prematurely, the wooden rod was also sealed inside a thick paper tube.

-Zi Mu Chong is a potent ambush and night raid weapon due to its time-delayed grenade (making it difficult to determine the direction the attack is coming from), not to mention the grenade produces very little smoke and is difficult to disarm since most of the fuse is embedded inside the casing.
+Zi Mu Chong was a potent ambush and night raid weapon due to its time-delayed grenade (making it difficult to determine where the attack came from), not to mention the grenade produced very little smoke and was difficult to disarm as most of the fuse was embedded inside the casing.

 This weapon should not be confused with another breech-loading matchlock gun of the same name, nor with Qing period name for breech-loading cannon.